whylucify1/DNSC6301/README.md

                        random_state=12345, splitter='best')`
 ```
 ## Quantitative Analysis

 * **Metrics used to evaluate final model - AUC and AIR**<br>
-  * Desion tree<br>
-  * Confusion metrics<br>
-  * AUC:  AUC reflects the validity of the data, and the higher the AUC value, the higher the validity of the data.<br>
+  * AUC: AUC reflects the validity of the model, and the higher the AUC value, the higher the validity of the model.<br>
-  * AIR： AIR is an ratio, calculates the adverse impact ratio as a quotient between protected and reference group acceptance rates.<br>
+  * AIR：Adverse impact ratio (AIR) is a quotient between protected and reference group acceptance rates.<br>

 * **The final values of the metrics for all data:**<br>
   * Training AUC: 0.78
   * Validation AUC: 0.75